Travel is such a huge part of my life. I mean, I’m a travel blogger!

-I’m always searching for something a bit unique, or in an epic location.
+I’m always searching for something a bit unique or in an epic location.
 Now there’s the added element of whether it’s baby-friendly.

-As Baby B has got older we’ve come to realise that we really need to have separate sleeping spaces if possible.
-He’s been sleeping in his own room since he was 5 months old so it’s a bit hard to go back to one sleeping space!
-The best case scenario for us is a separate sleeping to living space so that we can put him to bed and still stay up and have an evening.
-Even if that’s just watching TV!
+As Baby B has got older, we’ve come to realise that we really need to have separate sleeping spaces if possible.
+He’s been sleeping in his own room since he was five months old so it’s a bit hard to go back to one sleeping space!
+(Funnily enough, now that he’s older, it’s easier to sleep with him in the room than our younger one, for very similar reasons!).

 It’s also really useful to have cooking facilities so that we can plan to have a meal out during the day but dinner in.

 In that case, an onsite restaurant that opens early enough for us to eat before his bedtime is best, then we can all go up to the room and turn in for an early night.
-Which to be honest isn’t a bad idea most of the time!
-Not that we haven’t stayed up and eaten some dessert by nightlight of course…

 You need more stuff.
 But not ALL the stuff.

 I’m sure you’ve heard it before.
 Babies don’t travel light!
 For such little people, they really do need a lot of gear.
 However, that doesn’t mean you need to take absolutely everything!

-And when it comes to toys it’s tempting to pack a lot, but babies really old need a few things to keep them amused, plus you can always give them unconventional things like sunglasses (not expensive ones of course!) or new everyday items for exploring.
+And when it comes to toys, it’s tempting to pack a lot, but babies really only need a few things to keep them amused.
+Plus you can always give them unconventional things like sunglasses (not expensive ones of course!) or new everyday items for exploring.

 It teaches you to slow down

 But luckily, there are also some awesome reasons you should consider travelling with your baby or young child, and one of those is that it teaches you to slow down.

-You can’t have a packed itinerary when it comes to baby travel, and even if you do you can’t be sure you’ll get to stick to it!
+You can’t have a packed itinerary when it comes to baby travel, and even if you do, you can’t be sure you’ll get to stick to it!

 Getting out and about is good for Baby B because he likes to observe and see things, which means going for a walk is always a great option for us.
 It means he can sleep in the pram too!

 It brings your family closer

 And sure, a holiday is really just looking after your baby in a different place, but it’s still a different place you get to explore together!

-Plus, Baby B gets love and attention from both of us at once, and we get to see him do new things and learn and grow together instead of via video, or one of us saying “watch this!” and trying to get him to repeat doing something as soon as the other walks in the door.
+Plus, Baby B gets love and attention from both of us at once, and we get to see him do new things and learn and grow together instead of via video or one of us saying, “Watch this!” and trying to get him to repeat doing something as soon as the other walks in the door.

-Travelling as a family strengthens our family bond through our shared experiences, and creates strong memories of our time together while Baby B is small that I can look back on with fondness.
-Even when it doesn’t quite go to plan!
+Travelling as a family strengthens our family bond through our shared experiences and creates strong memories of our time together while Baby B is small that I can look back on with fondness.

 If you liked it, pin it!